joshfarrant/shortcuts-js/README.md

 });
 ```

-Running this code will build a shortcut named 'My Fancy Shortcut' in the current directory.
+Running this code will build a Shortcut named '_My Fancy Shortcut.shortcut_' in the current directory.

 This can be AirDropped to an iPhone or iPad running iOS 12, at which point it will be automatically opened and imported into Shortcuts.